William and Margaret Att Wode

 - Oxfordshire I

 William Att Wode's brass now consists of the poorly designed effigies of himself and his wife Margaret with a foot inscription.
-The way the inscription reads the date of death of 24 June 1529 could apply to either or both William and Margaret, their deaths on the same day being entirely possible in one of the epidemics that swept the country quite frequently.
+The date of death of 24 June 1529 could apply to either or both of them.
+Perhaps they died on the same day in one of the epidemics that swept the country frequently.